 I used to listen to the scanner in my parent’s living room all hours of the day and most nights.
 I would listen for my dad’s voice as he arrives on scene and then again giving his radio report of the patient’s condition to the Emergency Room.
 Sometimes even getting to go on an emergency with him back then was a really big deal.
 If I was riding with my dad around town, and he’d get dispatched to a call, he would stop so I could get out and get in my mother’s car.
 We never went anywhere in the same vehicle, so he could speed off to meet the ambulance or go to the EMS station.
 Back then, that was life, and I never knew any different.

-Now, I am a career fireman in a northern Texas town of approximately 12,000 people.
-My dad is in his 60’s and still hops in and out of an ambulance for a living in a small town in the panhandle of Texas.
+Now, I am a career fireman.
+My dad is in his 60’s and still serves as a paramedic as he has since 1979.
 My grandfather passed away several years ago.
 I now see that this business or career choice is not just a career or even a calling, it is in my blood.

 In May of 2004, I graduated high school and exactly a week later, I went to work at a hospital in Amarillo, Texas as a security guard.
 Not having any idea what I wanted to do with my life, I had looked into the police academy and just wasn’t hooked.
 I worked at that hospital for about 10-11 months when an unimaginable accident happened to a firefighter of the Amarillo Fire Dept. While responding to a run, he was donning his turnout gear in the back of the engine.
 While rounding a corner, he fell against the door.
 It opened, and he fell to the street.